The antibiotic Cipro has been linked to severe heart problems, aortic aneurysms, nerve damage, and other life-threatening side effects.

 In December 2018, the FDA issued warnings about aortic aneurysms from Cipro and other fluoroquinolone antibiotics.
 Aortic aneurysms (or “aortic dissection”) occur when Cipro destroys tissues in the wall of the aorta, which is the largest blood vessel in the body.
 The weak spot can bulge outward without causing any symptoms until it suddenly rips open, leading to massive internal bleeding and death.

 The FDA added peripheral neuropathy to the list of Cipro side effects in 2004.
 They updated Safety Warnings in 2013 to emphasize the rapid onset of symptoms and permanent complications.
 The symptoms can occur after taking just a few doses of Cipro and cause long-term nerve damage, numbness, tingling, pain, burning in the arms or legs, changes in your senses (temperature, texture, etc.).

 Cipro and Stevens-Johnson Syndrome (SJS)

-According to the Cipro Label (PDF), patients have developed life-threatening allergic reactions, skin rashes, Stevens-Johnson Syndrome (SJS), and Toxic Epidermal Necrolysis (TEN).
-These side effects can occur after just one dose of Cipro.
-SJS and TEN cause a rash that spreads all over the body, along with inflammation of the mucous membranes (eyes, nose, genitals, etc.).
-Large sections of skin also peel off the body.
+According to the Prescribing Information for Cipro, patients have developed deadly allergic skin reactions called Stevens-Johnson Syndrome (SJS), and Toxic Epidermal Necrolysis (TEN).
+These side effects can occur after just one dose of Cipro, according to the drug warning label.
+They cause a rash that can spread all over the body.
 Many people suffer blindness, infections, organ failure, scarring, and disfigurement.